Calutron Girls: Life at work

 Secrecy and confidentiality were a strict requirement of their employment.
 According to Gladys Owens, who was one of the Calutron Girls, a manager at the facility once told them: "We can train you how to do what is needed, but cannot tell you what you are doing.
 I can only tell you that if our enemies beat us to it, God have mercy on us!"
 Testimonies said women who talked about what they were doing disappeared.
 One young woman who disappeared was said to have "died from drinking some poison moonshine".
 If they were too nosy about what they were working on, they were replaced.
 Cars going in and out were searched, and letters were opened and read.

-The workers sat on high stools for 8-hour shifts, seven days a week, monitoring gauges and adjusting knobs to keep the needles where they were supposed to be and recording readings.
+The workers sat on high stools for 8-hour shifts, seven days per week, monitoring gauges and adjusting knobs to keep the needles where they were supposed to be and recording readings.
 The knobs were labeled with cryptic letters.
 The women did not know what the letters stood for, but they learned rules such as "if you got your M voltage up and your G voltage up, then Product would hit the birdcage in the E box at the top of the unit and if that happened, you'd get the Q and R you wanted".
 They had to make sure the machine remained at the correct temperature; if it got too hot, they used liquid nitrogen to cool it down.
 If the needles reached a point where they could not control them, they had to call someone else to come help.